notmyvegetable/the-game-2018/README.md

 ## 3rd Level
 [Third mail](mail03)

-This last step for their test might seem hard for those that don't see at first glance what those number mean.
+This last step for their test might seem hard for those that don't see at first glance what those numbers mean.
 They are hexadecimal, so you just use a tool like [asciitohex](https://asciitohex.com) to convert it and after conversion it's just numbers all over again, but they are decimal, so you convert them from decimal and get the flag.

-(Before going to the next level I'd like to mention to one of the organizers whose name starts with B that remember only has one m, and I've seen that typo quite a few times already ;) )
+(Before going to the next level I'd like to mention to one of the organizers whose name starts with B that remember has only one m, and I've seen that typo quite a few times already ;) )

 ## 4th Level
 [Fourth mail](mail04)

 You've been accepted into TheBlackJacks, now it's time for you to work for their clients.
-In this mail they're asking you to hack into an administration panel and send them money from it and you get a webpage link.
+In this mail they're asking you to hack into an administration panel and send them money from it, and you get a webpage link.

-First thing that crosses my mind to find an admin panel or similar is pulling out [gobuster](https://github.com/OJ/gobuster) or [dirbuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project), and so I did and found out the admin panel very easily.
+First thing that crosses my mind, that I can use to find an admin panel or similar, is pulling out [gobuster](https://github.com/OJ/gobuster) or [dirbuster](https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project), and so I did and found out the admin panel very easily.
 Hint: php website.

 Reply with the admin panel URL to advance.